Skip to main content

 Regional investment guide to Jazan covering the Economic City, refinery complex, agriculture, and fishing opportunities.

-Jazan Region, on Saudi Arabia’s southwestern Red Sea coast bordering Yemen, is undergoing an industrial transformation anchored by the Jazan Economic City (JEC) and its centrepiece — a 400,000 barrel-per-day integrated refinery and terminal operated by Saudi Aramco.
+This Saudi Arabia guide to investing in Jazan Region maps the industrial, agriculture, fisheries, logistics, and tourism opportunities forming around Jazan Economic City (JEC).
+On the Kingdom’s southwestern Red Sea coast bordering Yemen, Jazan is anchored by JEC and its centrepiece, a 400,000 barrel-per-day integrated refinery and terminal operated by Saudi Aramco.
 The regional capital Jazan (Gizan) has a population of approximately 150,000, with the broader region home to approximately 1.7 million residents.

 Jazan’s traditional economy combines fishing (the region has one of Saudi Arabia’s most productive fishing grounds), tropical agriculture (mangoes, papayas, figs, coffee, and grains in the fertile Tihama coastal plain), and cross-border trade.
 The region has historically been among the Kingdom’s less economically developed areas, making the JEC investment programme a significant regional development catalyst.